The Unjustified Attack On Teachers

 Still, we see vast amounts of students coming out of school today as teachers, and many cannot even land an interview.

 I am certain that the media, inner administrations and government policies have all played a role in steering this conditioned response.
-However, whether it is by that of pencil, petitioning or demonstrating, we must rise to the occasion to help people who are not in education understand what teachers truly do every single day.
-We must turn this negative thinking around, or we will lose one of the most valuable and needed professions in America.
+However, whether it is by that of pencil, petitioning or demonstrating, we must rise to the occasion to help people who are not in education understand what teachers do every single day.
+We must turn these negative words around and change the narrative, or we will lose one of the most valuable teachers in America.
 The consequences are too great; as it will be the future generations who will not receive the education they are so greatly entitled.

 Here is just a sampling of what teachers do and/or feel on a daily basis: